 |Josephine Wu||404-555-0163||87 Maiden Street, Riverdale, GA 30274|

-And a separate table of insurance policies that connects vehicles to owners:
+And a separate table of insurance policies that connect vehicles to owners:

-The tables describe our data model: Vehicles, Policies and Owners and it’s easy to decide what the links should be:
+The tables describe our data model: Vehicles, Policies, and Owners.
+It’s easy to decide what the links should be:

 To validate this model, think about your users.
 What questions do they need to answer?
 If Vehicle_Year is an important part of the investigation, it should be a node.
 If not, it should be a property of the Vehicle node.